Bills We’re Watching

 School Report Cards.
 (AB 67 / SB 64).
 Requires school report cards to include the percentage of pupils participating in music, dance, drama, and visual arts, would be amended to clarify that changes would begin with the 2020-21 school year under an amendment offered by Rep. Joel Kitchens.
 Under the bill, DPI would include this information for each high school and school district, along with the statewide percentage of participation in each subject.
 The bill specifies that this information may not be used to evaluate a school or district’s performance.
 Passed Assembly, currently in Senate Education Committee.

-Minority Teacher Program.
+Minority Teacher Loan Program.
 (AB 51/SB 55).
 Provides for statewide expansion of a program offering loan forgiveness for minority teachers who teach in schools that have at least 40 percent minority students.
 Right now, only teachers in Milwaukee schools are eligible for the program.
-Passed Assembly, Public Hearing Held by Committee on Universities, Technical Colleges, Children and Families.
+Passed Assembly and Senate, available for governor to sign.

 Special Education Licensure (AB 164 / SB 183).
 This bill is almost identical to one that was circulated a couple of years back.
 This makes exceptions for particular license area, which could open the doors to more carving out of exceptions in specific licensing areas and lowers the standard for special education teachers, those teachers who serve Wisconsin’s most intellectually vulnerable population.
 Passed Assembly, Currently in Senate Education Committee.

 Out-of-State Teacher License Reciprocity (AB 195 / SB 184).
 Would change the way a person who has been educated and licensed to teach out of state can become licensed to teach in the state of Wisconsin.
 This bill would continue to allow a person who is educated and licensed out of state to begin teaching in Wisconsin with a 1 Year License with Stipulations.
 After two successful semesters, that person would then be eligible for a License Based on Reciprocity.
 Furthermore, this bill would move the License Based on Reciprocity to a Tier II Provisional License.
-Passed Assembly, Currently in Senate Education Committee.
+Passed Assembly and Senate, available for governor to sign.

 Conversion Therapy (AB-111).
 Prohibits certain mental health providers from engaging in conversion therapy with a minor.
 Conversion therapy is any practice that seeks to change an individual’s gender expression, gender identity, or sexual orientation.
 In addition, the bill specifies that a violation of the prohibition in the bill by a mental health provider is grounds for professional discipline by the appropriate credentialing board. \